mikerst/mikethomas.design/src/work/site-design-for-csr.md

 ---
 title: Design and build for a CSR portal
+worktype:
+- Visual Design
-worktype: Visual Design, Wordpress Development
+- Wordpress Development
 intro: A simple, quick turn-around logo to adorn the labels of a hobbyist’s apparel brand.
 hero: case-study__sytt__hero.jpg
 thumb: case-study__sytt__thumb.jpg